Statistical mechanics of phase transitions in elastic media with vanishing thermal expansion: Anharmonic theory

 We next calculate the renormalized equal-time correlation function $C_{TT}(|{\bf x-x'}|)$ of ${\bf u}^T({\bf x})$ near $T=T_c$.
 We get

 \begin{widetext}

-in the limit of large $|{\bf x-x'}|$. \end{widetext} See details in Appendix.
-Equations~(\ref{vari-u}) and (\ref{corr-uTT}) are essence of SQLRO, as already mentioned above and also an alert reader will them find in Introduction above.
+in the limit of large $|{\bf x-x'}|$. \end{widetext} See details in Appendix~\ref{corr-2d}.
+Equations~(\ref{vari-u}) and (\ref{corr-uTT}) are the essence of SQLRO, as already mentioned above; the alert reader will find them in Introduction above.
+Equations~(\ref{vari-u}) and (\ref{corr-uTT}) define the new universality class close to second order phase transitions of incompressible systems.

-This is to be contrasted with the corresponding result for the displacement correlator $C^0_{TT}(|{\bf x-x'}|)$ in the harmonic theory, where the same correlation scales as $\ln |{\bf x-x'}|\Lambda$.
+This is to be contrasted with the corresponding result for the displacement correlator $C^0_{TT}(|{\bf x-x'}|)$ in the harmonic theory, where the same correlation scales as $\ln( |{\bf x-x'}|\Lambda)$.
 Thus for large $| {\bf x-x'}|$,

 showing SQLRO as a distinctly stronger order than the well-known QLRO.